Emergency Alert System: Nationwide tests

 The fifth NPT occurred on August 7, 2019, and moved up from past years to prevent it from occurring during the heart of the Atlantic hurricane season.
 The test focused exclusively on distribution to broadcast outlets and television providers via the primary entry point network to gauge the efficiency of alert distribution in the event the internet cannot be used.

 The sixth NPT was postponed to 2021 amid the ongoing COVID-19 pandemic "out of consideration for the unusual circumstances and working conditions for those in the broadcast and cable industry."

-The sixth test occurred on August 11, 2021, at 2:20 PM EDT.
+The sixth test occurred on August 11, 2021, at 2:20 pm EDT.
 This test involved the WEA system alongside television and radio.

 As of 2022, as part of a clarification and streamlining of terminology used in messages, further NPTs will now be referred to in the test message as a "Nationwide Test of the Emergency Alert System" issued by the United States Government.
 On May 3, 2022, it was announced that the seventh NPT would not take place during 2022, and instead occur in early 2023.

+On August 3, 2023, FEMA and the FCC announced that the seventh NPT would occur October 4, 2023 with a backup date of October 11, 2023.
+The test commenced just before 2:20 pm ET, and consisted of an alert on TV/radio as well as a WEA on all cell phones.

+A test was planned for 2024, but was ultimately cancelled by the FCC for unknown reasons.

+A test was also planned for fall 2025, but was once again cancelled by the FCC for unknown reasons.
+It has been speculated that the 2025 cancellation may have occurred due to recent staffing cuts, however, this has not been confirmed yet.